 US wholesaler sales fall 1.9 percent in January

 WASHINGTON (AP) — U.S. wholesale businesses in January suffered their steepest sales drop in nearly five years, yet they continued to increase their stockpiles.
-This suggests that companies expect the economy to roar back after experiencing an abrupt winter slowdown.
+This suggests that companies expect the economy to rebound after experiencing an abrupt winter slowdown.

-The Commerce Department says wholesalers boosted stockpiles 0.6 percent in January from December.
+Wholesalers boosted stockpiles 0.6 percent in January from December, the Commerce Department said Tuesday.
 Rising stockpiles boost economic growth because they reflect increased production at factories, a sign that wholesalers anticipate a stronger economy.

 But sales tumbled 1.9 percent in January.
 That’s the largest decline since March 2009, when the economy was in recession.

 Heavy snowfall and bitter cold struck much of the United States in January, causing shoppers to stay at home and retail sales to fall 0.4 percent that month.
 Major store chains have reduced their profit outlooks, including Wal-Mart Stores Inc., the nation’s largest retailer.

 Still, wholesale businesses have seen sales rise 3.9 percent year-over-year.

 The government tracks inventories held by wholesalers, manufacturers and retailers.
 A report covering all inventory levels comes out Thursday.

 A major jump in stockpiles during the July-September quarter last year contributed two-fifths of that period’s surprisingly robust 4.1 percent annual economic growth rate.
 But the pace of stockpiling slowed in the final three months of 2013, contributing just 0.14 percentage points to the 2.4 percent annual growth rate.
 The U.S. economy grew 1.9 percent overall last year.